 Increased priority for housing is given to those applicants who demonstrate a commitment to contribute to the Borough's economic growth as working households or who make a contribution by their contribution within communities.

-Applicants or their partners awarded community contribution must also fulfil the eligibility criteria in section 3 of the housing allocations scheme.
+Applicants or their partners awarded Community Contribution must also fulfil the eligibility criteria in Section 3 of this Allocations Scheme.

 Applicants can access increased priority for housing in five ways;

 1. Working Households